fperez/fernandoperez.org/code/indefero_dreamhost.md

 - A new user whose purpose will be only to manage the Git repositories, and who will receive the SSH keys of your InDefero users.

-We\'ll now see these in detail.
+We'll now see these in detail.

 ### Domain configuration and file layout

-Since on a shared host I can\'t install in `/home/www` as the default instructions suggest, I made a separate directory for the InDefero installation, along with a sub-domain pointing to it.
+Since on a shared host I can't install in `/home/www` as the default instructions suggest, I made a separate directory for the InDefero installation, along with a sub-domain pointing to it.
 In these instructions, I will use `example.com` as the generic domain and `site`